 In the City's Growth and Development Strategy one of the priorities is dealing with crime.

 The Johannesburg Metropolitan Police Department (JMPD) has a "broken window approach" of dealing with the small issues of crime alongside the bigger ones.
 In terms of this philosophy, the prevention of smaller crimes is believed to have a knock-on effect, helping to cut more serious crimes.
+The JMPD manages and co-ordinates the City's crime prevention strategy, which includes:

 In addition to crime prevention, by-law enforcement is a core competence of local government.
-The City's by-laws have been amended and the JMPD will promote awareness and ensure enforcement of these by-laws.
+The City's by-laws have been amended and the JMPD will promote awareness and ensure enforcement of these by-laws